decentralizedsecurity/bls-hsm/README.md

 - Perform a signature of a message with the wrong size an confirm the board refuses to do that.
 - Perform a signature of a message with the right size and check that the signature is properly verified.
 - Import key from both Web3 and EIP2335 sample keystores (only use them for testing purposes).
+- Attempt to get key from keystore using wrong password.

 Output example:
 ```